srid/srid/free/living in the world as it is with people as they are.md

 > {.respondent}
 > **RESPONDENT:** _But is it not true that their entity causes my entity pain in making decisions that restrict my movement, my happiness?_
 >
 > **RICHARD:** It matters not whether it is true, that another identity causes you pain with their decisions, or not ... the fact remains that ==any action, as proposed by Mr. Noam Chomsky for instance, within ‘humanity’ as it is, is doomed to failure.
-Unless this fact can be grasped with both hands and taken on board to such an extent that it hits home deeply, nothing will change, radically.== There will be changes around the edges, variations upon a familiar theme, but nothing structurally new, nothing even approaching the mutation-like change which is essential for the human race to fully appreciate the fullness and prosperity of being alive on planet earth, in this era, as a flesh and blood body.
+Unless this fact can be grasped with both hands and taken on board to such an extent that it hits home deeply, nothing will change, radically.== There will be changes around the edges, variations upon a familiar theme, but nothing structurally new, nothing even approaching the mutation-like change which is essential for the human race to fully [[Appreciation|appreciate]] the fullness and prosperity of being alive on planet earth, in this era, as a flesh and blood body.
 >
 > To remain ‘human’ is to remain a failure.
 >